AkiyamaKunka/csapp-notes/README.md

 }
 ```

-* call by reference, which also means "pass value of address to the function", this will swap the value a and b in `main()` However, this is not a real "reference", C implement this by copy the value of pointer in function entrance, and deference them when need.
+* Call by reference(fake), which also means "pass value of address to the function", this will swap the value a and b in `main()` However, this is not a real "reference", C implement this by copy the value of pointer in function entrance, and deference them when need.

 ```c
 int main()